Consecutive Interpretation vs Simultaneous Interpretation

 What is Simultaneous Interpretation?

 In most cases, simultaneous interpreters work in teams of two or more so speakers can take breaks between interpretations; keeping up with two different languages simultaneously can be exhausting.
 They will also need context to the purpose of your event beforehand so that they can take notes, do research if necessary, and ensure that they accurately interpret the speakers when the event begins.
+For events involving multiple languages, it is normal to see multiple simultaneous interpreters working at once to allow uninterrupted interpretation across different language barriers.
+This typically happens in a major event, such as a United Nations conference; you might have seen many delegates wearing headsets during the proceedings.

 The Advantages of Simultaneous Interpretation